Jinwooooo/jinwooooo-blog/_posts/2018-10-03-browndust-arena-formation-:-2-row-variation-extension-(3row).md

 ## Prerequisite & Abstract

-If you aren't familiar with (2 Row Variation Formation)[(https://jinwooooo.github.io/jinwooooo-blog/browndust-arena-formation-2-row-variation/)], I suggest you go read it first, because this formation is an extension.
+If you aren't familiar with (2 Row Variation Formation)[https://jinwooooo.github.io/jinwooooo-blog/browndust-arena-formation-2-row-variation/], I suggest you go read it first, because this formation is an extension.

 If you are familiar, the variation-1 and variation-2 has a weakness for AOE.
-This is why the 3 row formation is very popular in KR server right now.
+This is why the 3 row formation started in KR server.
 It allows for the offensive row to be placed in the middle and lower row, but is less impacted by the AOE.
-We call it **3 Row Power Formation**.
+KR server users call it **3 Row Power Formation**.
 The concept is very similar to 2 row variations.

 ---